 Level up data with Salesforce Genie

-Once you have the foundational elements set with CDP, the next step is to take your data even further with Salesforce Genie.
+Once you have the foundational elements set with CDP, the next step is to take your data and media strategy even further with Salesforce Genie.
 The tool builds upon CDP’s capabilities and extends the offering across Salesforce’s product portfolio, providing data unification, identity resolution, and activation.
 Best of all, it adds on a real-time integration layer.

 Salesforce Genie brings the power of automation, analytics, AI, data, and integration to the entire Customer 360 to create a single view of the customer across any cloud.
 Salesforce Genie is the world’s first real-time CRM, which means that every interaction, ad clicked, sale, and service case comes together to create a single, cleaned record for each customer profile.